 When the Diocese of Venice was created, a major social ministry program was already underway in Naples.
 Catholic Social Services of Collier County, initiated in 1968 by Catholic Community Services in Miami, was well staffed and governed by an active board.
 The board of directors consisted of area citizens, with an ecumenical orientation, and who were totally rooted in the community.
 The dynamic social ministry program in Collier County became a springboard for the development of the diocesan-wide Catholic Charities movement.
 An administrator from Miami’s Catholic Charities, Arthur Granzier, directed the Naples agency.
 Bishop Nevins appointed Granzier as the first executive director of the newly formed Catholic Charities, Diocese of Venice, Inc.

-Today, Catholic Charities, Diocese of Venice, Inc. has 32 sites of combined office locations, housing developments and outreach services with over 125 staff under the guidance of Chief Executive Officer Philomena Pereira.
-The organization offers more than 35 programs and services to the people of Southwest Florida.
+Today, Catholic Charities, Diocese of Venice, Inc. has 32 sites of combined office locations, housing developments, and outreach services with over 125 staff under the guidance of Chief Executive Officer Philomena Pereira.
+The organization offers 36 programs and services to the people of Southwest Florida.
 Catholic Charities has a governing Board of Directors and several Advisory Board of Directors.
 With the continuing development and growth in population of Southwest Florida, Catholic Charities will strive to sustain the needs of the underprivileged well into the future.